AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 On the one hand, several sliders are available concerning the climate settings.
-First, the user has to choose the temperature target for the assessment of the climate sustainability (between +1.5°C and +2.0°C, corresponding to extreme values from Paris Agreement), as well as the percentage of success for achieving this climate target.
+First, the user has to choose the temperature target for the assessment of the climate sustainability (between +1.5°C and +2.0°C, corresponding to extreme values from Paris Agreement), as well as the percentage <!--chances--> of success for achieving this climate target.
 This last value corresponds to the percentile considered for the TCRE coefficient used in climate sciences (for instance for estimating net carbon budgets).
 The default setting represents SBTi targets (+1.8°C with 67% of success).
 Moreover, the user can assume Carbon Dioxide Removal (CDR), which corresponds to negative emissions through for instance reforestation,